open-chaos/experiment-catalog/ec2_restart_instance_by_filter_and_az/README.md

 * Environment Variables
   * `APPLICATION_ENTRYPOINT_URL` - Specifies the application entry point URL where your application can be reached in your environment.
   * `INSTANCE_ID` - The id of the instance that will be stopped using a filter.
-  * `AVAILABILITY_REGION` - The availability region of the instance that will be stopped.
+  * `AVAILABILITY_ZONE` - The availability region of the instance that will be stopped.

 ## Running the Experiment Direct from the Catalog using HTTP